 Bullying (including cyberbullying) is considered severe misconduct and is not tolerated.
 The school staff work together with students and parents to address any issues that arise and build positive relationships in accordance with our Behaviour Policy and disciplinary framework.
 For further information please refer to the Student Behaviour Policy on our website.

 16. Do you run school tours?

 Yes.
-Please refer to the tours page of our website mernda.gilson.vic.edu.au/enrolment/tour-our- campus.
+Please refer to the tours page of our website.

 17. Do you offer any scholarships?